MADPToolbox/MADP/README.md

 ### Required software (as Debian package names)
 -----------------------------------------------

-MADP includes all required software.
+MADP includes all required software, although for OSX argp-standalone needs to be installed.

 Optional software:

 * Doxygen (doxygen) [for generating documentation]
 * Graphviz (graphviz) [for dependency graphs in the generated documentation]
-* lp-solve (liblpsolve55-dev and libufsparse-dev) [see AgentIDMG]
-* Matlab [can also be used a linear programming solver in AgentIDMG]
+* lp-solve (liblpsolve55-dev) [for POMDP vector pruning]
 * GMPlib (libgmp3-dev) [for using arbitrary-length integers as indices]
 * libxml2 (libxml2-dev) [for using the XML-based factored model parser]
 * Cuda [for policy iteration with GPU policy evaluation]